blake122096/gpm-eventvwr/README.md

   <img src="https://github.com/user-attachments/assets/c29ac1ac-86ee-425c-b89e-e57088b6dd88" height="80%" width="80%" alt="observing logs in event viewer"/>
 </p>
 <p>
-We can see our 5 failed logon attempts in a row.
-Afterwards, we can unlock the account and then logon again as a regular user.
+Observe the 5 failed logon attempts in the security log.
+Unlock the account in Active Directory Users and Computers, then log in as the user to confirm access is restored.
 </p>